What is plogging and why should we all be doing it?

 Scandinavian ploggers started arming themselves with a bin bag for litter and a pair of gloves, aiming to collect at least one bag of rubbish during the course of their jog, but the trend has since gone global.

-A quick scroll of Instagram reveals over 230K posts for #plogging, while over on TikTok it has almost 7 million views under the same hashtag.
+A quick scroll of Instagram reveals more than 287,000 posts for #plogging, while over on TikTok it's had almost 11 million views under the same hashtag too.

-Meanwhile, the experts at PureGym have uncovered plogging as one of the biggest fitness trends of 2022, with a 22% increase in Google searches year-on-year.
+Meanwhile, the experts at PureGym uncovered plogging as one of the biggest fitness trends of 2022 too, with a 22% increase in Google searches year-on-year.

 Benefits of plogging

-Suzy Quinn, a personal trainer from PureGym Birmingham believes the trend is becoming so popular because it puts an eco-friendly spin on a traditional fitness method.
+Suzy Quinn, a personal trainer from PureGym Birmingham believes the trend has taken off because it puts an eco-friendly spin on a traditional fitness method.

 "Plogging not only helps to combat plastic pollution, but is also a very effective form of exercise," she explains.
 "It’s a free and easy way to train, gives you the perfect opportunity to get outdoors and leaves you feeling good knowing that you’re doing your bit for the environment."